scds/ArcGIS-Pro/lessons/lesson5a.md

 {: .new-title }
 > Activity
 >
-> Following the steps below, or in Esri's [Share a project package](https://pro.arcgis.com/en/pro-app/3.1/help/sharing/overview/project-package.htm) documentation, share a project as a Project Package.
+> Follow along with the steps from Esri's documentation page to [Share a project package](https://pro.arcgis.com/en/pro-app/3.1/help/sharing/overview/project-package.htm), or see below for a brief overview of the process.

 In the Share tab, select Project.
 Choose to save the project either to file or upload to your ArcGIS account and fill out the required parameters.